 Now and indefinitely (at least through summer 2020), Harvard is using remote work as a key strategy to sustain operational continuity while reducing density and exposure for those who must work on campus during the Coronavirus/COVID-19 public health emergency.

-Departments and units across Harvard are grappling with how best to implement or “scale up” telework under these circumstances.
-The information here contains basic principles and best practices that support successful telework under normal conditions, and provide guidance for employees and managers to implement effective telework now.
+In recent months, departments and units across Harvard have implemented or “scaled up” telework under these circumstances.
+The information here contains basic principles and best practices that support successful telework under normal conditions, and provide guidance for employees and managers to sustain effective telework now.

 You will find highlighted resources that can support teams’ decision-making processes, and places to abbreviate or modify current practices in the new Telework Continuity Toolkit.

 - While the principles that govern the University’s guidelines emphasize the need for a written proposal, this sometimes lengthy process can be abbreviated or eliminated.

 - Under emergency conditions, departments and units may instead need to focus on developing a communications plan that supports business continuity while teleworking.

 - The guidelines stress the importance of maintaining the social connections that are often important to successful teams.
 Social distancing measures make this challenging.
 Try thinking about it this way: what we need now is physical spacing and social connectivity.

 - The Get Ready to Work Remotely site provides HUIT’s introduction to the tools and resources you’ll need for productive remote work, including information security requirements for your personal devices.

 - All employees must still follow Harvard’s information security policy and consider which of three secure configuration options will best serve remote work during what could be a protracted period.